Info-443-Autumn-2023/project-1-virurep/README.md

 ### Problems:

 **Long Method**: The `plot_predicted_vs_actual` method  is quite long and contains repetitive code for plotting different models.
+This code is cluttered and inefficient.

-**Hardcoded Values** : There are some hardcoded values, such as 60 in `fig_future.add_trace`, which could be replaced with named constants for better readability and maintainability.
+**Hardcoded Values** : There are some hardcoded values, such as 60 and 365 in the initializer, which could be replaced with named constants for better readability and maintainability.

 **No Error Handling in Plotting**: The code for plotting (`plot_predicted_vs_actual`,`plot_future`) doesn't handle potential errors when saving plot images.
 It's important to handle exceptions that might occur during file operations.

 **Unecessary Use of Global Main Function**: In the `analysis.py` file the analysis is done within the main function, this code can be rewritten as it's own function to be called in main.
 This makes the code more readable and easier to test.
 This was an architectural defienciency because it made it very difficult to test.

 **Lack of Comments/Documentation**: While there are some docstrings present, there are still some parts of the code that could benefit from more comments or explanations.
-For instance, the purpose of the private fields and their naming conventions could be clarified.
+For example the machine learning models aren't very easy to understand.
+This portion could benefit from additional comments explaining what is happening.

 **Inconsistent Naming**: In the Stock class some variables are named differently from similar couterparts which may cause confusion.
 For example, `cutoff_d `is used while variables such as `start_date` and `end_date` have the word date in their names.